toasterparty/oc2-modding/README.md

 1. Download and extract the [Latest Release](https://github.com/toasterparty/oc2-modding/releases)

-2. Double click `oc2-modding-install.bat` and use the file picker window to select your Game's .exe file
+2. Double click `oc2-modding-install.bat` and use the file picker window to select your game's .exe file

 3. Run the game once, wait until you reach the main menu, and then close it